nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ## Registration
 Before the wallet can be used to authorize payments, a registration process must be completed.
 The registration process, which typically occurs as a one-time setup, establishes a link between the user’s wallet instance and their Payment Service Provider (PSP) responsible for managing the payment account.
 This process is crucial as it allows the PSP to authenticate the wallet and verify its legitimacy, thereby establishing a secure and trusted relationship between the two entities.
 The details of this verification process and the mechanisms for building this trust are further outlined in the Architecture Reference Framework (ARF), Section 6.6.2[^arf].

-During the registration process, the Payment Service Provider (PSP), also referred to as the issuer, issues a dedicated EAA (Attestation to Pay, A2Pay) to the wallet.
-This is achieved using the OpenID4VCI protocol [^openid4vci] in accordance with the OpenID4VC High Assurance Interoperability Profile (HAIP) and utilizing SD-JWT VC (Selective Disclosure JSON Web Token Verifiable Credential) [^openid4vc_hip].
-OpenID4VCI enables the issuer to issue the A2Pay credential within an authenticated and authorized context.
+During the registration process, the Payment Service Provider (PSP), also referred to as the issuer, issues dedicated Electronic Attestations of Attributes (EAA) required to facilitate payments and SCA (called Attestation to Pay or A2Pay hereafter) to the wallet.
+This is achieved using the OpenID4VCI protocol [^openid4vci] in accordance with the OpenID4VC High Assurance Interoperability Profile (HAIP) with SD-JWT VC (Selective Disclosure JSON Web Token Verifiable Credential) [^openid4vc_hip].
+OpenID4VCI enables the issuer to issue the A2Pay within an authenticated and authorized context.
 While the exact method of establishing this context is determined by the issuer and is outside the scope of this document, it can be achieved through mechanisms such as:

 * Login credentials (e.g., Online Banking credentials),
 * One-Time Passwords (OTPs),